 Note: “Equivalent units” are calculated at 1.5 units for each 200-level unit, and at face value for each 100-level unit.

-Students enrolled in zero units (GS Continuation or GS 299C) may need to verify their possible qualification for full- or part-time status.
+Students enrolled in zero units (GS Continuation, 298C, or 299C) may need to verify their possible qualification for full- or part-time status.
 Coordinators should direct such students to the DGS Office, where appropriate paperwork is available.
 (See “ Zero Units Verification Request”)

 The United States Office of Homeland Security (OHS) requires international students on non-immigrant F-1 and J-1 visas to pursue full-time study in a specific program for each semester of enrollment.
 Full-time study includes 12 weighted academic units of approved prerequisite, corequisite, or graduate program courses (Note: Graduate 200-series courses have weighting factor of 1.5 per course unit.)